Voxelum/minecraft-launcher-core-node/CONTRIBUTE.md

 ### How to Dev

-The code are splited into seperated projects, which layed in under `packages` folder.
+The code are split into separated projects, which layed in under `packages` folder.
 Most of them are really simple (only one `index.ts` file or few files).

 The simplest way to run the code is write a test and then run it.